marioteik/webpack-systemjs-export-plugin/README.md

   // Any external modules that will not be bundled by Webpack (defaults to none.) externals?: (string | RegExp)[],

-  // Any node_modules you wish to expose (defaults to all of them) public?: (string | RegExp)[],
+  // Any node_modules you wish to expose (defaults to all of them.) public?: (string | RegExp)[],

+  // Specify which chunks you want to wrap with SystemJS.register (defaults to none.)
+  register: {
+    name : string,
-  // Your chunk aliasing scheme (defaults to the entry name) alias?: (chunk: string) => string
+    alias: (chunk: string) => string
+  },

-  // Bundles SystemJS as a global dependency to the chunk of your choosing. (defaults to no chunk.) bundleSystemJS?: string
+  // Bundles SystemJS as a global dependency to the chunk of your choosing. (defaults to none.) bundleSystemJS?: string
 }
 ```

 ## Examples

-Check out the [/example](/example) if you're still not sure what to do. ;)
+Check out the [example project](/example) if you're still not sure what to do. ;)

 [website-img]: docs/brand/cover.png
 [website-url]: https://alain.xyz